 Ellen Kahler became the Executive Director of the Vermont Sustainable Jobs Fund (VSJF) in late 2005.
-She is a graduate of Bucknell University in Pennsylvania with a BA in Political Science and from the Kennedy School of Government at Harvard University with a Masters in Public Administration.
+She is a graduate of Bucknell University in PA with a BA in Political Science and from the Kennedy School of Government at Harvard University with a Masters in Public Administration.

 Prior to joining the VSJF, Ellen was the Executive Director of the Peace & Justice Center in Burlington (1990 to 2002).
 Her most well-known work through the Peace & Justice Center— the Vermont Job Gap Study and the Vermont Livable Wage Campaign — won statewide attention around the issue of basic family needs, livable wages, and under-employment.